magicsandbox-ai/magicsandbox/apps/About/index.md

 # Magic Sandbox

 Magic Sandbox provides an AI assistant with unique abilities - not only can you chat with your assistant, but your assistant can interact with apps on your behalf, helping you get things done.
-Check out the 1 minute [demo video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see Magic Sandbox in action.
+Check out the [demo video](https://youtu.be/TF7pNE_80M0) to see Magic Sandbox in action.

 Each section below provides more details on how Magic Sandbox works: